Gauresh83/LUMIHANDS/README.md

 - **Combo system** — consecutive hits multiply score, decay on miss
 - **Particle FX** — burst spawner on hit, additive blended
-- **Trail canvas** — separate canvas with slow fade for motion trails
+- **Trail canvas** — separate canvas with slow fade for motion trails 🦆 Duck Hunt
+Goal: Shoot all ducks before they fly off screen.
+Miss too many = lose a life.
+Your weapon = your index finger
+Point your index finger at the screen like a gun
+         ☝️  ← this is your crosshair
+GestureWhat happens☝️ Point (only index finger up)Crosshair appears, ready to aim🤌 Pinch (thumb touches index tip)FIRES a bullet
+Step by step:

+Raise your hand — you'll see a cyan circle crosshair follow your index finger Aim by moving your whole hand to point at a duck
+Pinch your thumb and index together quickly to shoot The bullet travels from your fingertip toward the target Ducks fly left→right or right→left across screen
+If a duck exits the screen without being shot → you lose 1 life ❤️ You have 3 lives total
+Shoot fast — ducks get faster over time!

+Scoring:

+1 kill = 10 points
+Chain kills without missing = COMBO multiplier
+3x combo = 30pts, 4x = 40pts etc.

+🔮 Orb Blast
+Goal: Destroy orbs before they fall to the bottom.
+Two weapons — gun and blast.
+Weapon 1 — Finger Gun (same as Duck Hunt) GestureAction☝️ PointAim crosshair (pink for right hand)🤌 PinchFire bullet at orb Weapon 2 — Palm Blast (new!)
+Spread all 5 fingers open wide
+        🖐️  ← this destroys ALL orbs near your palm GestureAction🖐️ Open palmTriggers a blast radius around your palm centerDestroys every orb within ~18% of screen widthCooldown: 0.8 seconds between blasts
+Step by step:

+Orbs fall from the top of screen downward
+Use pinch to snipe individual orbs
+When multiple orbs cluster together → switch to open palm blast Thrust your open hand toward the cluster
+If an orb reaches the bottom → lose 1 life ❤️
+Orbs spawn faster as your score increases

+Pro tips:

+Use two hands — one pointing (snipe) + one open (blast) Cyan crosshair = left hand, Pink crosshair = right hand Watch the gesture chips at the bottom — they light up green when detected The COMBO × number in the bottom-left shows your multiplier

+🎨 Light Painter
+GestureAction🖐️ Open handPaints glowing trails as you move✊ FistClears the entire canvas

+Controls Bar (bottom of screen)
+ButtonDoesCAMToggle camera feed on/offGLOWToggle bloom effectTRAILToggle motion trailsNOISE / DEPTH / VELOCITY / RAINBOWCycles particle color modeMENUBack to mode select